Miss Granny (2018 film): Reception

+Box office

 The film set the record for the highest single day gross for a local movie released in 2018, gaining twenty million pesos on its fifth day of screening.
 While on its sixth day, the film gained another twenty million pesos.
 In less than ten days, the film reached the ₱100 million mark.
 Domestic gross reached ₱140 million on its third week.